kyverno/website/content/en/docs/Installation/customization.md

 14. `enableConfigMapCaching` (ABR): enables the ConfigMap caching feature.
 Defaults to `true`.
 15. `enablePolicyException` (ABR): set to `true` to enable the [PolicyException capability](/docs/writing-policies/exceptions/).
 Default is `false`.
 16. `enableTracing` (ABCR): set to enable exposing traces.
 Default is `false`.
 17. `exceptionNamespace` (ABR): set to the name of a Namespace where [PolicyExceptions](/docs/writing-policies/exceptions/) will only be permitted.
 PolicyExceptions created in any other Namespace will throw a warning.
-If not set, PolicyExceptions from all namespaces will be considered.
+If not set, PolicyExceptions from all Namespaces will be considered.
 Implies the `enablePolicyException` flag is set to `true`.
+Neither wildcards nor multiple Namespaces are currently accepted.
 18. `forceFailurePolicyIgnore` (A): set to force Failure Policy to `Ignore`.
 Default is `false`.
 19. `genWorkers` (B): the number of workers for processing generate policies concurrently.
 Default is `10`.
 20. `imagePullSecrets` (ABR): specifies secret resource names for image registry access credentials.
 Only a single value accepted currently.